kaleido-io/kaleido-go/README.md

   kaleido-go [flags]

 Flags:
-  -a, --accounts stringArray   Account addresses - 1 per worker needed for geth signing -x, --args stringArray       String arguments to pass to contract method (auto-converted to type) -C, --call                   Call the contract and return a value, rather than sending a txn -i, --chainid int            Chain ID - required for external signing -c, --contract string        Pre-deployed contract address.
+  -a, --accounts stringArray     Account addresses - 1 per worker needed for geth signing -x, --args stringArray         String arguments to pass to contract method (auto-converted to type) -C, --call                     Call the contract and return a value, rather than sending a txn -i, --chainid int              Chain ID for EIP155 signing (networkid queried if omitted) -c, --contract string          Pre-deployed contract address.
 Will be deployed if not specified -d, --debug int                0=error, 1=info, 2=debug (default 1) -e, --extsign                  Sign externally with generated private keys + accounts -f, --file string              Solidity smart contract source.
 Deployed if --contract not supplied -g, --gas int                  Gas limit on the transaction (default 1000000) -G, --gasprice int             Gas price
-  -h, --help                   help for kaleido-go
-  -l, --loops int              Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string          Method name in the contract to invoke -S, --seconds-max int        Time in seconds before timing out waiting for a txn receipt (default 20) -s, --seconds-min int        Time in seconds to wait before checking for a txn receipt (default 11) -t, --transactions int       Count of transactions submit on each worker loop (default 1) -u, --url string             JSON/RPC URL for Ethereum node: https://user:pass@xyz-rpc.kaleido.io -w, --workers int            Number of workers to run (default 1)
+  -h, --help                     help for kaleido-go -l, --loops int                Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string            Method name in the contract to invoke -P, --privateFor stringArray   Private for (see EEA Client Spec V1) -p, --privateFrom string       Private from (see EEA Client Spec V1) -S, --seconds-max int          Time in seconds before timing out waiting for a txn receipt (default 20) -s, --seconds-min int          Time in seconds to wait before checking for a txn receipt (default 11) -t, --transactions int         Count of transactions submit on each worker loop (default 1) -u, --url string               JSON/RPC URL for Ethereum node: https://user:pass@xyz-rpc.kaleido.io -w, --workers int              Number of workers to run (default 1)
 ```

 ## Build